 How To Brown Butter

-This brown butter recipe could not be more simple.
+This brown butter recipe could not be simpler.
 Just follow this simple step-by-step guide for an easy way to level up your butter game in about 5 minutes.

 Melt the Butter